muon-build/muon/README.md

 ## Features

 - `muon analyze` - a static analyzer for meson.build files.
-Capable of doing type inference, checking unused variables, undeclared variables, etc.
+Demo [here].
 - `muon fmt` - a meson.build code formatter
 - An interactive stepping debugger with the `dbg()` function.
 - [Fast]